Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 When you hear the breed Labrador Retriever, you probably picture a friendly face with a happy, wagging “otter tail” and big, strong paws that like to dig and swim.
-In popular art, you can often find paintings of a cheerful chocolate or yellow Labrador hanging out of a Christmas stocking or sticking their head out of the window of a red truck.
+In popular art, you can often find paintings of cheerful chocolate or yellow Labradors hanging out of a Christmas stocking or sticking their head out of the window of a red truck.

 divider-dog paw